RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 * `services`: Used in the search result table, they provide additionnals interactions with data they are associated with.
 The developer can ask both administration (configuration) and user (runtime configuration) to fill several values before computing and displaying service results in a dialog box.
 See [service plugins](/frontend/plugins/plugin-services/) page for more detail

 Plugins are very similar to REGARDS UI dynamic modules, but:
-* They are not bundled along the code source code.
+* They are not bundled along the core source code.
 Instead, they are compiled separetely and should be loaded through an HTTP repository.
 * They accept administrator and user parameters whereas dynamic modules accept only an administror configuration

 The following sections will discuss the common points to all plugin types.